 The Biscuiteers’ Easy Vanilla Button Biscuits

-This is the Biscuiteers’ easy vanilla biscuit recipe that they use for their biscuits in the Biscuiteers bakery everyday!
+This is the Biscuiteers’ easy vanilla biscuit recipe, used to make their popular biscuits in the Biscuiteers bakery every day.
 If you can’t find vanilla bean paste, then you can use vanilla extract.

 To Make the Biscuits:

 1. Sift the flours together into a mixing bowl, add the sugar and mix well.